ielaajezdev/VU-softsec/assignment-4/siri/notes.md

             - took a look at the flag for social again. see that the flag was in level01, would /var/websec/wwwstudent_12/level06 work?
                 - it does, really nice.
 Tried flag.txt and this time it worked

+- please don't mind me looking around the scoreboard PHP files.
+Too bad there are no bonusses anymore...